 Leap of Faith: Quit Your Job and Live on a Boat by Ed Robinson

 Leap of Faith speaks a lot to being owned by one’s possessions and letting go in order to experience freedom.
 I loved the book and soon started following Ed on Facebook.
-You see, for several years now, Ed and I have lived only a few miles apart – me in a cozy apartment surrounded by pools and an exotic landscape and him on his boat.
-I’ve never met Ed but I credit him with being the person who provided the swift kick in the rear that I needed to actually do something brave.
+You see, for several years, we only lived a few miles apart – me in a cozy apartment surrounded by pools and an exotic landscape and him on his boat.
+I never met Ed but I credit him with being the person who provided the swift kick in the rear that I needed to actually do something brave (ie. buy a RV and live in it for a few months).
 One day on his blog, Ed assailed so-called-minimalists in their cozy apartments proclaiming to live simplified lives, while he lived in a 36’ x 12’ boat with only one pair of shoes.
 I admit, I was a little offended.
 Minimalism is a personal experience after all.
-But the more I thought about it, the more I realized that there was more than a kernel of truth in Ed’s words and if I wanted to be a true minimalist, I needed to go all in.
-As an homage to freedom and a reminder to always live authentically, one of the last things that we did before embarking on our adventure was to go to the marina where Leap of Faith is docked and take this picture.
+But the more I thought about it, the more I realized that there was a kernel of truth in Ed’s words and we still had room for improvement in our own minimalist journey (still do, I might add).
+As an homage to freedom and a reminder to always live authentically, one of the last things that we did before we left Florida in 2015 was to go to the marina where Leap of Faith was docked and take this picture.